jonathanrjpereira/Smart-Energy-Monitor/README.md

 ## Features & Current Status
  - Hardware used to Obtain Current, Active and Reactive Power Signatures of Individual devices to create high quality datasets.
  - Detect when a particular appliance has changed its state (ON/OFF).
  - Classify the Active Load Appliances by analyzing the measured electrical signals which have been obtained from a single location.
+ - Tracking of Individual Appliance level Consumption.
+ - Electricity Bill Prediction.

 This project is still under active development.
 In addition to the exisiting Documentation, detailed step-by-step instructions as well as a technical paper shall be published before the end of 2018.
 The current active directory is SimBox3 which can be used to execute the above mentioned features.